tianocore-docs/edk2-BuildSpecification/13_build_reports/138_module_section.md

 * Size: %Module EFI image size%
 * Build time stamp: %The time stamp in module PE32 image% (If the time stamp is cleared to be zero, the build time stamp is 1970-01-01 00:00:00 UTC time.)
+* Module Build Time: %The time string for this module's build%
 * Driver Type: %The driver's file type code[^2] and name in firmware volume%

 The following entries are options: